avijitashe/aravali_codefundo/README.md

 Future Works:
 1. Learn trajectory of cyclones and floods from historical data.
+2. Emergency calls without network authentication (SIM) coverage
-2. Better NLP for IVRS alerts and assistance.
+3. Better NLP for IVRS alerts and assistance.